-BurntToast is a PowerShell module that allows creating modern-style pop-up notifications in Windows 10.
-With BurntToast, we can generate a notification and easily customize it with text, images, sounds, and interactive links.
+BurntToast is a PowerShell module that allows you to create modern-style pop-up notifications in Windows 10.
+With BurntToast we can generate a notification and easily customize it with text, images, sounds, and interactive links.

 This module is especially useful, for example, for creating scripts and automating tasks in PowerShell, notifying the user when a process has been completed… things like that.

 It can also be used by developers to add notifications to their applications.
-We only have to launch a terminal command, so we can integrate it with a large number of technologies easily.
+We only need to run a terminal command, so we can integrate it with a large number of technologies easily.

 How to install BurntToast

 Before starting to use BurntToast, you must install the module on your computer.
-To do this, open PowerShell and execute the following command:
+To do this, we open PowerShell and run the following command:

 Install-Module -Name BurntToast

-If at any time you want to uninstall it, you simply have to execute this command.
+If at any point you want to uninstall it, you simply need to run this command.

 UnInstall-Module -Name BurntToast